 Tourist attractions like The Tulip, a futuristic tower proposed in 2018 could be crucial in helping London recover from the blow of the pandemic.

-The Tulip is a "belvedere" in the form of a skyscraper.
-A sort of flower 305 meters high, in glass and concrete, from which to enjoy a breathtaking view of London.
-Between feasibility studies, approvals and braking, enthusiasm and criticism proceeds (hopefully) towards construction.
+The Tulip is a “belvedere” in the form of a skyscraper.
+A sort of 305 meter high flower, made of glass and concrete, from which to enjoy a breathtaking view of London.
+Between feasibility studies, approvals and setbacks, enthusiasm and criticism it proceeds (hopefully) towards construction.

-Enthusiasts say the Foster + Partners-designed tourist attraction would help London reposition itself after the coronavirus pandemic.
+Enthusiasts say the tourist attraction designed by Foster + Partners would help London reposition itself after the coronavirus pandemic.

 Criticism centers on the fact that The Tulip could deface the historic view of the Tower of London.